-Do you work for a company that will probably transfer you in a year or two?
+Do you work for a company which will probably transfer you in a year or two?
 Do you look on this residence as temporary?
 Think about how long you expect to be in this home.
 During the years from 2008 through 2012, real estate prices dropped in many areas of the United States.
-Since then, real estate prices have come back quite dramatically in some parts of the country, but those kinds of returns are unusual and will not last.
-In a normal real estate market, the value of a home typically goes up about 1% to 2% a year, with the exception of a few really high priced areas, such as New York, Boston, Chicago and Los Angeles.
+Since then, real estate prices have come back quite dramatically in some parts of the country, but not everywhere.
+Even in the locations where prices have rebounded, those kinds of returns are unusual and often do not last.
+In a normal real estate market, the value of a home typically goes up about 1% to 2% a year, with the exception of a few really high priced areas, such as New York, Boston, Chicago, San Francisco and Los Angeles.

 Here's A Book to Help You Understand Rent vs. Buy

 There are many factors to consider before buying a home.
 When discussing this issue with my real estate clients, I found that the checklist contained in this book was very helpful.